FrancoSpeziali/node-simple-backend-server/README.md

     The function should `return` or `resolve` with the data from the file

-## Assignment 6 - Sending data with a GET request
+## Assignment 6 - Sending a GET request

 If you look at the code again, you should notice a function call, called `app.get()`.
 This is the `GET` request counterpart for your `POST` request.
 We will make this return a value.